-One favorite pastime for anyone who travels is to try and get the most of their time in a particular area.
-Italy is no different.
-If you are looking for much to see and do here, you might want to make Caserta your choice destination.
 Caserta is located only about 15 miles from Naples, and about 30 miles from Sorrento, Positano and Amalfi.
-It is located in the Campania region of the country and is the capital of the province of Caserta.
+It is located in the Campania region of the country and is the head of the province of Caserta.
 It is an important agricultural, commercial and industrial municipality and city.
 It sits at the base of the Subapennine mountain range that stretches into Campania.

 The park at “La Reggia”, Caserta, Italy.

-As time went on, the Palace was a magnet for the people of this area: soon, settlement around it grew, and slowly turned into a town.
+As time went on, the Palace became a magnet for the people of this area: soon, settlement around it grew, and slowly turned into a town.
 That town is modern day Caserta: hence the presence of “two Casertas,” Caserta and Caserta Vecchia.

-Remains of the Old city, however, still remain on top of the hill.
-The most notable is a cylindrical tower of an ancient castle that at its time had six towers.
+Remains of the old city still sit on top of the hill.
+Among them, an ancient cilindrycal tower that once belonged to the town castle.
 The Cattedrale di San Michele Arcangelo attracts most visitors to this site.

-However, down from Old Caserta, through the narrow streets leading down into the valley, you will find one of the most impressive ancient structures in all of Italy, the Palazzo Reale, or Royal Palace.
-The palace houses 1200 furnished rooms, two dozen state apartments, and a royal theatre.
-Many of the rooms are decorated from works and statues from the excavations in Pompeii, which is also credited to Charles III.
-Called the “Verailles of Naples”, the palace sits in an impeccably maintained park, with lavish gardens and fully equipped, of course, with waterfalls and fountains.
+Called the “Verailles of Naples”, the palace sits surrounded by an impeccably maintained park, with lavish gardens and fully equipped, of course, with waterfalls and fountains.
 The water structures were built with the creation of a 30 mile long aqueduct.
 The park itself is about two miles long, complete with a beautiful English garden.
-When you are there see if you can take a peak at Vesuvius on your walk in the park.
+Magical is also the natural landscape: from here, you can see the Vesuvius.

-The Royal Palace is actually listed as a UNESCO World Heritage Site.
-A UNESCO World Heritage site, administered by the UNESCO World Heritage Committee, is a place of cultural or physical significance.
-Italy ranks toward the top of World Heritage sites in the world.
-It is one of the most visited monuments in the country and is easily the top attraction here.
+The Royal Palace is listed as a UNESCO World Heritage Site.
+A UNESCO World Heritage site, administered by the UNESCO World Heritage Committee, is a place of cultural or physical significance to the entire world: Italy is, today, the country with the highest number UNESCO listed sites.

-As part of the visit to the city and the Palace, the Aqueduct of Vanvitelli is another spectacular engineering stop on your stay.
-The aqueduct was built to supply the palace with water.
-It was supplied by water arising from Monte Taburno.
-Part of the structure is still perfectly preserved.
-There is a 529 meter long section still erect in great condition.
-This section, which was also made a World Heritage site, is made of three rows of arches, 55.8 meters at its highest point.
+As part of the visit to the city and the Palace, the Aqueduct of Vanvitelli is another spectacular stop.
+The aqueduct was built to supply the palace with water, coming from the Monte Taburno.
+Part of the structure is still perfectly preserved: there is a 529 meter long section still erect and in great condition.
+This section, which was also made a World Heritage site, is made of three rows of arches, which are 55.8 meters at their highest point.

-There is much more history in and around Caserta including the San Leucio resort, once site of the Royal silk workshops.
-San Leucio is another Caserta spot that is included on the World Heritage List.
-Try stopping by and seeing Piedimonte di Casolla which has an ancient Benedictine abbey, built over a Roman temple dedicated to Diana.
+There is much more history in and around Caserta: you could visit the San Leucio resort, once site of the Royal silk workshops.
+San Leucio is another spot near Caserta included on the World Heritage List.
+You should also visit Piedimonte di Casolla and its Benedectine abbey, built over an ancient Roman temple dedicated to the goddess Diana.

-Don't think that Caserta simply dwells on its past: Caserta is lively and interesting, also because it’s a major Southern Italian University pole.
+However, don’t think Caserta simply dwells on its past: Caserta is lively and interesting, also because it’s a major Southern Italian University pole.
 The Second University of Naples, which was founded as recently as 1991, has a branch in Caserta as well as in other areas of the province.
 Caserta is also traditionally considered the first place to have opened a Medical School in Europe, in the early Middle Ages.

-Interestingly, there are more Italians that visit here then visitors from across the Atlantic, which means that this locale is still relatively unknown to many.
+Interestingly, there are more Italians that visit here then visitors from across the Atlantic, which means that Caserta is still relatively unknown to many.
 However, it is truly worth the effort to pay Caserta a visit.
-The natural scenery, ancient structures and, of course, wonderful shopping and traditional regional cooking will make memories to last a lifetime.
+The natural scenery, ancient structures and, of course, wonderful shopping and traditional regional cooking, will make memories to last a lifetime.

 By Mike Mancini